OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.8/outlook-requirement-set-1.8.md

 ## What's new in 1.8?

-Requirement set 1.8 includes all of the features of [Requirement set 1.7](../requirement-set-1.7/outlook-requirement-set-1.7.md).
+Requirement set 1.8 includes all of the features of [requirement set 1.7](../requirement-set-1.7/outlook-requirement-set-1.7.md).
 It added the following features.

 - Added new APIs for attachments, categories, delegate access, enhanced location, internet headers, and block on send features.
 - Added optional `options` parameter to Event.completed.